 It is important to stress that this policy document must be used in conjunction with Keeping Children Safe in Education, (from this point referred to as KCSiE).
-Some of the information in this document willbe taken from KCSiE and in addition, referral to certain parts of the KCSiE document is essential for further statutory guidance and to fullyimplement this policy.
+Some of the information in this document will be taken from KCSiE and in addition, referral to certain parts of the KCSiE document is essential for further statutory guidance and to fully implement this policy.

-In accordance with the guidance, Academy Councils should ensure that this Policy along with individual school's additional information is:
+In accordance with the guidance, governance requirements ensure that this policy along with individual school's additional information is:

-- publicly available via the school website or by other means; - provided to all staff (including temporary staff) at induction along with a staff code of conduct.
+- publicly available via the school website or by other means. - provided to all staff (including temporary staff) at induction along with a staff code of conduct.

-In addition, Academy Councils, Headteachers and the Chief Executive Officer should ensure that all staff have read Part One of KCSiE and sign a declaration form to confirm they fully understand their responsibilities.
-Records of this confirmation should be retained by the school and at SET Head office for central team staff.
+In addition, Governance bodies, Headteachers and the Chief Executive Officer should ensure that all staff have read Part One of KCSiE and sign a declaration form to confirm they fully understand their responsibilities.
+Records of this confirmation should be retained by the school and at SET head office for central team staff.

 The overall responsibility for the approval of this Policy sits with the Trust Board.
-However, the day-to-day operational management and implementation of the Policy is the responsibility of the Headteacher and the Local Academy Council.
+However, the day-to-day operational management and implementation of the Policy is the responsibility of the Headteacher and the local governance structures.